zio/zio/docs/reference/service-pattern/index.md

 Here are the steps we take to implement a service in object-oriented programming:

-### 1. Service Definition

-In object-oriented programming, we define services with traits.
+1. **Service Definition**— In object-oriented programming, we define services with traits.
 A service is a bundle of related functionality that is defined in a trait:

 ```scala mdoc:silent:nest
 trait FooService {